-British Airways has two flights a day out of Philadelphia direct to London Heathrow.
-This fact surprises many people but then if you knew the number of pharma companies in the area, then you would know this makes sense.
-The early flight has a four class cabin structure (First, Club World Business, World Traveller Plus and World Traveller Coach) whereas the later flight, a Dreamliner, has three classes flying without a First cabin.
+British Airways had two flights a day out of Philadelphia direct to London Heathrow, in April of 2017, sadly this changed to just one flight a day.
+The early flight has a four class cabin structure (First, Club World Business on two levels, World Traveller Plus and World Traveller Coach).
+My favorite flight, the last flight of the night would leave after 10 pm – called the “sleeper flight” it operated on a Dreamliner.
 The British Airways lounge PHL is a bit cozy for their premium (and elite) passengers but still one of my favorites in the airport.

 BA Lounge at Philadelphia – Location

-After completing security, you make a left and the lounge is on your left.
-The BA flights usually leave from A17 so give yourself ten minutes to walk from the lounge to the gate (they announce the flight in the lounge).
+After completing security (note that British Airways doesn’t participate in Global Entry which irks me each time), you make a left and the lounge is on your left.
+The BA flights usually leave from A16 not far from the lounge.
 As you enter the frosted, etched glass doors, you are immediately at the front desk and welcomed to the lounge.
 After checking your boarding card, those in First are directed to turn left (they always turn left!) to the First class side of the lounge or turn right for the Business side.
 The lounge also welcomes American Airlines and OneWorld elite.
 The only difference is that the BA passengers are given access to the dining area.
 The Dining area serves fresh foods and has a few larger tables to share with friends and/or colleagues traveling with you.

 BA Lounge Philadelphia Space and Decor

-It is a compact lounge but unlike the USAirways lounge (now the AA Lounge) in the same terminal, it serves food, wine, snacks and so much more.
-I’ve visited both sides of the British Airways PHL lounge and can say it is a bit of a private oasis before the long haul flight (at least until it gets crowded with non-BA fliers).
+It is a compact lounge but unlike the American Airlines lounge upstairs in the same terminal, it serves food, wine, snacks and so much more.
+I’ve visited both sides of the British Airways PHL lounge and can say it is a bit of a private oasis before the long haul flight (at least until it gets crowded with non-BA fliers and with the change to just one flight, it does get crowed).
 It has a nice design and layout with natural light.

 Pre-Flight Dinner in the Dining Area (BA passengers only)